LorenzoMorg/attsd-exam/README.md

 Author: Lorenzo Morganti

-This project consists of a web-app for managing a dress shop repository
+This project realizes a web-app for managing a dress shops repository

 Build with Travis: